 Take the opportunity to sign up for a visit to one of our local partners to discover the great work that is going on to support and protect children and families.

-There will be plenty of opportunities throughout the four days of congress for you to network with others who feel passionately about protecting children and supporting families, to wind down and relax in among the packed scientific programme, and to experience something of the local culture and history.
+There will be plenty of opportunities throughout the four days of Congress for you to network with others who feel passionately about protecting children and supporting families, to wind down and relax outside the packed scientific programme, and to experience something of the local culture and history.

 - Congress Dinner

 - Optional local tours

 In addition, you can take the opportunity to explore the heart of Shakespeare’s country, with easy access to Stratford upon Avon, Coventry Cathedral, and the wonderful Warwickshire countryside with canals, castles, rolling hills and traditional English pubs.